marnedo/ppgcourse2024/docker.instructions.md

 `docker ps -a`

-You can check if a container is currently running or stopped from the same listing.
+Using this listing, you can always check if a container is currently running or stopped.

 ---